census-instrumentation/opencensus-website/content/introduction/features.md

 Distributed traces track the progression of a single user request as it is handled by the internal services until the user request is responded.
 [Read more](/core-concepts/tracing/).

 #### Context Propagation
 Context propagation is the mechanism by which information (of your choosing) is sent between your services.
-It is usually performed by sending data in HTTP headers and trailers say across HTTP and gRPC transports.
+It is usually performed by sending data in  headers and trailers on HTTP and gRPC transports.